-During manufacture, brake drums are balanced within two ounce inches (A Car) and three ounce inches (B-C-E Car).
+During manufacture, brake drums are balanced within three ounce inches.
 These weights must not be removed.

 After drums are turned, or if difficulty is experienced in maintaining proper wheel balance, it is recommended that brake drums be checked for balance.
 Brake drums may be checked for balance on most off-the-car balancers.